Top Ten questions

 A. In the Birmingham Area the two Humane societies are the largest adopters of kittens and cats.
 We currently adopt out over 200 kittens/cats every year and are unofficially the 3rd largest adopter of kittens in the Birmingham area.

-We have a return rate of less than .1% over our eight year history.
+We have a return rate of less than .1% over our seven year history.

 9. Are you a 501-c3 non-profit and how long have you been in operation?